edgio-docs/edgio-docs/guides/layer0_migration.md

 In the meantime, your site will continue to function as normal with no code changes.
 However, to ensure your project remains up-to-date with the latest platform features, you will need to upgrade to the latest Layer0 packages available on NPM.

+### Node Version

+With Layer0 v3, your app will run in Node v{{ NODE_VERSION }} when deployed to the {{ PRODUCT_NAME }} cloud.
+Therefore we highly suggest using Node v{{ NODE_VERSION }} for all development.
+All previous versions of Node are not supported and may cause instability in your application.

+If you do not have Node.js installed on your system, download and install it from the official [Node.js v{{ NODE_VERSION }} downloads](https://nodejs.org/dist/latest-v{{ NODE_VERSION }}/) page.
+Select the download that matches your operating system and run the installer.
+Note that the installer for Node.js will also install npm.

+If you are currently on a version of Node < v{{ NODE_VERSION }}, we recommend using `nvm` (Node Version Manager) to switch between your current version and our supported version.
+This will help test and resolve any issues you may face during migration before deploying your site live on Layer0.

 ### Upgrading Packages

 To upgrade your packages, you will need to install the latest version of the Layer0 CLI.
 You should install this globally using: `npm i -g @layer0/cli`.